 What Should the Ground Rules of the Post-Mortem Meeting Be?

-If you want to have honest conversations that lead to tangible decisions and solutions in your post-mortem meetings, then ground rules are a must.
-By setting ground rules up front and getting everyone to agree to them, you are contributing to the creation of an inclusive and respectful environment where each participant feels they can contribute without fear.
+If you want to have honest conversations that lead to tangible decisions and solutions in your post-mortem meetings, then ground rules are necessary.
+By setting ground rules up front and getting everyone to agree to them, you are contributing to creating an inclusive and respectful environment where each participant feels they can contribute without fear.
 Therefore, some examples of good ground rules for post-mortem meetings are:

 While people may not look forward to post-mortem meetings, they are essential if you and your team want to learn, grow, and perform better.
-Fortunately, there are things you can do as a leader, such as creating an agenda, sending out a list of discussion questions in advance, and setting ground rules, to make the experience as positive as possible and ensure they actually add value.
+Fortunately, you can do things as a leader, such as creating an agenda, sending out a list of discussion questions in advance, and setting ground rules, to make the experience as positive as possible and ensure they actually add value.

 Why It’s Tempting to Micromanage a Remote Team and How To Avoid It

 Since the sudden shift to remote work for many organizations, leaders have had to overhaul their...